 The open source idea

 WordPress and some other content management systems are open source.
 This means that anyone can view the source code, adapt it and help shape the project.
-Many programmers work to continuously improve the code either because they simply like it and want to support free software, or because they want to earn money with additional services and plugins.
-The core software itself free of charge.
+Many programmers work to continuously improve the code.
+Simply because they like it and want to support free software, or because they want to earn money with additional services and plugins.
+Because the pure basic system is free of charge.
 So when you use WordPress, you don't pay for the software itself, but for additional services like hosting, support or professional assistance, like here at Raidboxes.
-Because WordPress is open source and based on PHP, HTML and CSS, other programmers can offer their own plugins and themes to customize the system.
-This means there are virtually no limits to the ways in which it can be customized and individualized.
+Because WordPress is open source and based on PHP, HTML and CSS, it is only possible to offer plugins and themes from other programmers.
+This means that there are virtually no limits to the possibilities for customisation and individualisation.

 Do you know how WordPress got started?

 As mentioned above, WordPress is the most used CMS on the internet.
 A high number of users means there is an abundance of published information on all areas of the system so you can find help quickly when you have an issue.
 Just give it a try yourself: Google a question about WordPress directly, in the same way as if you were to ask me about it.
 Chances are you will get one or even several answers immediately.

 In principle, the basic system already provides the most important functions.
 With several WordPress Plugins (extensions) you can extend the functionality of your website without much effort and activate additional functions.
 Later in this series I will go into detail about Plugins .
 Just like with Plugins you can individualize your WordPress installation with Themes .

 With Themes you determine the design, i.e. the appearance of your website.
 Depending on your budget and desire for individuality, you can get everything from free (little individuality) to completely individually programmed at WordPress Themes .

 What about security?